gatewayd-io/docs/getting-started/installation.md

 docker exec -it postgres-test psql postgresql://postgres:postgres@${DOCKER_HOST}:5432/postgres -c "\d"
 ```

-Since the database is just created, no relations exist.
+Since the database is just created, no relations exist, which is expected.
 You can change the configuration of the services in the `gatewayd.yaml` and `gatewayd_plugins.yaml` configuration files inside the `gatewayd-files` directory.

+#### Stop and remove the services

-And to stop and remove the services, use the following command:
+To stop and remove the services, use the following command:

 ```bash
 docker-compose down